-Vintage Film Effect Lightroom is a tutorial that quickly walks through the process of easily creating a vintage film-inspired look in Lightroom.
-This effect is not intended to replicate the look of any particular film.
-Instead, it gives your photo the look inspired by an old film photograph.
+In this tutorial we will quickly walk through the process of easily creating a vintage film-inspired look in Lightroom.
+This effect is not intended to replicate the look of any particular film, it is just a look inspired by an old film photograph.
 The settings used in the tutorial are from one of the presets in our collection of Vintage Film Lightroom Presets.
 That collection includes 30 different presets, so if you like this effect be sure to check out the full collection.

 Here is a before version of the photo that we will be working with for this tutorial (the photo is courtesy of ISO Republic and you can download it here for free if you’d like to follow along).